 Thirteen-year-old Natalie Minks loves machines, particularly automata—self-operating mechanical devices, usually powered by clockwork.
 When Jake Limberleg and his traveling medicine show arrive in her small Missouri town with a mysterious vehicle under a tarp and an uncanny ability to make Natalie’s half-built automaton move, she feels in her gut that something about this caravan of healers is a bit off.
 Her uneasiness leads her to investigate the intricate maze of the medicine show, where she discovers a horrible truth and realizes that only she has the power to set things right.

 Set in 1914, The Boneshaker is a gripping, richly textured novel about family, community, courage, and looking evil directly in the face in order to conquer it.

 About the Author

-Kate Milford is the New York Times bestselling author of the Edgar Award-winning, National Book Award nominee Greenglass House, as well as The Boneshaker, The Broken Lands, and The Left-Handed Fate.
-She is also a regular travel columnist for the Nagspeake Board of Tourism and Culture.
+Kate Milford is the New York Times bestselling author of the Edgar Award-winning, National Book Award nominee Greenglass House, as well as Ghosts of Greenglass House, The Boneshaker, The Broken Lands, and The Left-Handed Fate.
 She lives with her family in Brooklyn, New York.
 To learn more, visit www.clockworkfoundry.com.

 Andrea Offermann attended the Art Center College of Design in Pasadena, California, and lives in Hamburg, Germany.
 Her illustrations for The Boneshaker marked her U.S. publishing debut.
 To find out more about Andrea and her work, please visit www.andreaoffermann.com.